supersven/ghc-riscv-ngc-talk/presentation.md

 # GHC RISC-V History

-- LLVM backend by Andreas Schwab
+- LLVM backend by Andreas Schwab (October 2020; GHC 9.2)
 - Moritz Angerman and Sven Tennie accidentally started NCG at the same time

   - Moritz switched to mentor role
   - Sven continued to hack
   - Andreas built CI support at SuSE with patch files
+  - Available from GHC 9.12

 - Strong advice: Reach out and team up
   - I wouldn't have imagined that such great collaboration between former strangers would be possible!